 Nobody likes a sore loser, for God’s sake if you’re a mean drunk go to your room and soak your head in beer.
 Really, no one has time for your drama.
-But then again this is a live for TV event, so if have nothing nice to say please by all means say it on camera so you can make a complete ass out of yourself.
+But then again this is a live, for television event, so if have nothing nice to say please, by all means, say it on camera so you can make a complete ass out of yourself.
 Yes, cameras will be in your face as you cook, and they LOVE drama.
 Besides, everyone needs a villain to loath, so go ahead and cast yourself as a jerk if you must.

 The best advice I was given is the best advice I now pass on: Be one with the food.
 That was the last thing Ben said to me as I freaked out in our kitchen before grabbing my bags to go.

 Let flavour shine, allow personality show through, let everything but delivering that dish on time, slip away because in the end it’s not about you… it’s about the food you serve.